irinesara/Ecommerce-Follow-Along/README.md

 On the frontend, the cart page will include a "Place Order" button, which triggers a navigation event to the select address page.
 The select address page will fetch the user's available addresses from the backend using a GET request to /api/get-addresses.
 These addresses will be displayed with radio buttons allowing the user to select one.
 Once an address is selected, the user can continue with the checkout process.

 For the backend, a simple GET endpoint /api/get-addresses will be implemented to return a list of addresses associated with the user.
 This will send the address data in JSON format, which will be used by the frontend to populate the available address options.

+Milstone 24
+First we displayed all the products we are ordering Next we will display the address user selected to deliver We will display the total value of the cart
+We will have an place order button at the bottom.